martinboller/spiderfoot-build/README.md

 #### 2021-11-21 - Initial version
   Version 1.00

+Run the script /root/install-sf as root to install SpiderFoot on either the Vagrant lab Debian OS (see below) or any other Debian 11 platform.

 >**Important: Do NOT use the process below for production, as Vagrant leaves some unfortunate security artifacts behind.
 The install-SpiderFoot.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**

 ## Quick installation - If you just want to get on with it